-What Is a Statutory Form
+What Is a Statutory Form?

 By , Attorney

 For example, many states have statutory durable powers of attorney forms written into their laws.
-In these states, you should ideally be able to go into the statutes, copy the form, and complete it.
-As an example, see the Ohio statutory power of attorney at Ohio Revised Code § 1337.60.
-States may also provide more user-friendly versions of the form outside of the statutes (often on the state's website) -- for example, here is the Illinois statutory power of attorney for health care.
+In these states, you ideally should be able to go into the statutes, copy the form, and complete it.
+As an example, see the Ohio statutory power of attorney at Ohio Rev. Code § 1337.60 (2024).

 Finding a Statutory Form